Know the cold sore stages to stop a cold sore before it appears.

 When the scab comes off, the healing stage begins.
 There may be some residual dry flaking and swelling, but the pain will decrease and your skins appearance will start to return.
 The area can remain inflamed for a some time after the infection is over, but for the most part will be returning to it’s typical self.

-Uncomfortable, painful, and long-lasting, no one likes a cold sore outbreak.
-Each one can be less or more severe than the last.
-And while some may also not last as long, there is no doubt that anytime spend with a cold sore is not fun.
+Uncomfortable, painful, and long-lasting, no one likes a cold sore or canker sore outbreak.
+Each one can be less or more severe than the last with varying healing time as well.
+And while some may also not last as long, there is no doubt that anytime spend with a highly contagious and unsightly cold sore is not fun.
 But, by using InterceptCS™ during the Tingle stage, you can completely avoid the next cold sore outbreak!
 No painful swelling, nasty pus, or harmful medications.
 Simply use Intercept and your cold sore will go into recession.

 So live comfortably knowing you can control your cold sore outbreaks, and get InterceptCS™ Cold Sore Prevention today!